BornToBeRoot/NETworkManager/Website/docs/application/network-interface.md

     :::note

-    You can only remove IPv4 addresses that are not assigned via DHCP.
+    Only IPv4 addresses that are not assigned via DHCP can be removed.

-    The `netsh` option `dhcpstaticipcoexistence` remains active.
-You can disable it by executing the following command in an elevated PowerShell:
+    If you have previously added an additional IPv4 address to a network adapter that is configured for DHCP, the `netsh` option `dhcpstaticipcoexistence` remains active.
+To disable it, run the following command in an elevated PowerShell:

     ```PowerShell
     netsh interface ipv4 set interface interface="Ethernet" dhcpstaticipcoexistence=disabled